 I cannot recommend that from the supermarket as one of the choice foods.
 Being a heat and light labile product it is easily spoiled.
 But once you have your own beekeeping equipment, or know a local keeper then you are half way to the land of milk and honey.

 Retirement sentiments questions how wise it is to start thinking about putting your feet up?
 Retire and expire are the norm for so many men.

 Type retirement sentiments into Site Search in the main menu above.

 I used to think that honey would have an extremely high glycemic index; it's obvious, eh, consisting largely of glucose and fructose.
 Obvious and quite wrong; as has been said, the word "assume" can make an ass out of you and me.
 My apologies if I misled you.

 Honey is not even in the high GI group; but supermarket honey is on the border between the moderate and low groups.
 No one to my knowledge has tested just where pollen-rich honey lies; because pollen is where the bees get their protein and fatty acids from, it's logical to assume that lightly filtered, raw honey has a low glycemic index.

-Nevertheless, because colas and chocolate, white bread and white rice, and even raw honey, all on their own, carbohydrates are not healthy, I would prefer to see you enjoy your honey on a bread and cheese sandwich.
-Carbs tend to give you an insulin surge, and that carb is immediately turned to fat, unless...
-Carbohydrate Count Chart and Glycemic Index; learn more about healthy food combining.
+Nevertheless, because colas and chocolate, white bread and white rice, and even raw honey, all on their own, carbohydrates are not satisfying, I would prefer to see you enjoy your honey on a bread and cheese sandwich.
+Refined carbs tend to give you an insulin surge, and is immediately turned first to glucose and then to fat, unless you get sneaky.

 Bernard Preston is actively involved in beekeeping equipment; a small veil lives permanently on the verandah and is sometimes useful when picking the greens for lunch.
 Bees can get uppity in the middle of the day, or one of the many thousands taking off for the fields might accidentally bump into you.